sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

 ### Configure SAS Viya to Encrypt the LDAP Connection

 SAS Viya supports encrypted connections between the LDAP client and server.
 To configure a secure LDAP connection, see [Encrypt  LDAP Connections](http://documentation.sas.com/?docsetId=calencryptmotion&amp;docsetTarget=n1xdqv1sezyrahn17erzcunxwix9.htm&amp;docsetVersion=3.4#p1bai319815977n1bzdyyxr3d5he) in _Encryption in SAS Viya: Data in Motion._

-## Verify That Licenses Are Applied

-During deployment, a license is applied to both the CAS in-memory compute engine and the SAS Foundation compute engine.
-To ensure proper operation of the engines, you should verify that the licenses were applied properly.

-For more information, see [Licensing: How To (SAS Studio)](https://go.documentation.sas.com/?cdcId=calcdc&cdcVersion=3.4&docsetId=callicense&docsetTarget=n03028saslicensing00000admin.htm) in _SAS Viya Administration_.

-If the licenses were not applied, use the instructions to apply the licenses.

 ## (Optional) Regenerating Manifests